HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.10/servers/new-hpovserverprofiletemplate.md

 ```

-Create a BL Gen8 Server Profile template, and pipe to `Wait-HPOVTaskComplete`.
+Create a BL Gen8 Server Profile template, and pipe to Wait-HPOVTaskComplete.

 ###  Example 2